apache/spark-website/releases/_posts/2023-04-13-spark-release-3-2-4.md

 ### Dependency Changes

-While being a maintence release we did still upgrade some dependencies in this release they are:
+While being a maintenance release we did still upgrade some dependencies in this release they are:

   - [[SPARK-41030]](https://issues.apache.org/jira/browse/SPARK-41030): Upgrade Apache Ivy to 2.5.1